top of page

 For the living benefits overview and definitions, start here: https://www.careproinsurance.com/term-life-insurance-with-living-benefits

-Disclaimer: Educational information only.
+Educational content only.
+This is not a substitute for professional legal, tax, or medical advice.
 Not medical, legal, or tax advice.
 Claim requirements and definitions vary by policy and state.
-The carrier’s claim packet and the issued contract control eligibility.
+The carrier's claim packet and the issued contract control eligibility.

 Frequently Asked Questions